Second Degree B.S.N.

-The School of Nursing offers a Second Degree bachelor's program for non-nursing college graduates leading to a Bachelor of Science degree in Nursing.
-The curriculum, acknowledging the education, career and life experiences of the individual requires fewer pre-requisites for the nursing courses than the basic baccalaureate nursing program of study.
+The School of Nursing offers a second degree bachelor's program for non-nursing college graduates leading to a Bachelor of Science in Nursing (B.S.N).
+The curriculum – acknowledging the education, career and life experiences of the individual – requires fewer prerequisites for the nursing courses than the basic baccalaureate nursing program of study.
 Students may complete the second bachelor's degree in three semesters of full-time study.

 Faculty advisors assist prospective students to assess their learning needs and identify learning resources available to them through the University.
 The prerequisite courses are available at Salisbury University; however, it is not mandatory for them to be taken at SU.